Are you looking for tips to improve WordPress speed?

 You can check the load time of plugins using the plugin P3 (Plugin Performance Profiler) which is available for free in the WordPress repository.

-If a plugin is taking too much time to load, you can consider removing the plugin or changing the plugin with a better one.
+If a plugin is taking too much time to load, you can consider removing the plugin or changing the plugin to a better one.

-If you are using fancy fonts or too many different types of font on your pages, you should remember that this will have a huge impact on your website loading time.
+If you are using fancy fonts or too many different types of fonts on your pages, you should remember that this will have a huge impact on your website loading time.